 Premiums are based on your payroll and the types of duties employees perform.

 Part B covers:

-The type of injury determines how much an employee is paid.
+The type of injury determines how much an injured party is paid.
 The most common injury types and limits are bodily injury by:

 Workers' compensation insurance doesn't cover everything.
 Some things not covered include: